alpayH/rigorous/Agent1_Peer_Review/README.md

 - Agents with specialized roles and content access interact with each other to solve complex review questions collaboratively (e.g., via CrewAI, AutoGen, LangGraph)
 - After reading only parts of the manuscript, agents reason about the rest and compare their own input against the paper (both top-down and bottom-up)
 - Agents do a web search to compare content against what they find online (e.g., via Browser Use).
 This could involve checking recent publications, journal criteria, etc.
-- Users can interact with agents for follow-on questions.
-Based on these interactions, agents learn researcher preferences.

 ## 🎯 Accuracy & Reproducibility
 - Boost analytical accuracy across formats and domains.